 top of page

-On Monday, February 9, 2026, the Pappas Patristic Institute will host two speakers to discuss Education and the Church Fathers: Vessela Valiavitcharska, from the University of Maryland, and Joshua Robinson, from Dumbarton Oaks in Washington, DC.
+On Monday, February 9, 2026, the Pappas Patristic Institute hosted two speakers to discuss Education and the Church Fathers: Vessela Valiavitcharska, from the University of Maryland, and Joshua Robinson, from Dumbarton Oaks in Washington, DC.

-Her book Rhetoric and Rhythm in Byzantium: The Sound of Persuasion looks at a phenomenon known as “rhythm in prose” in Byzantine and Old Church Slavic literature.
-It makes a case for the importance of rhythm to argumentation in particular and to speech and writing more generally, while suggesting also that rhythm carries across linguistic boundaries.
+She is the author of Rhetoric and Rhythm in Byzantium: The Sound of Persuasion (Cambridge, 2014). which looks at a phenomenon known as “rhythm in prose” in Byzantine and Old Church Slavic literature.
 The book contrasts the modern separation between prose and poetry with the more integrated approach of the medieval literature of the Mediterranean and Slavic worlds.
 It highlights the role of rhythm as a tool for invention and a means of creating a shared emotional experience.

 Professor Valiavitcharska has published articles on classical and Byzantine rhetoric, the ekphrastic tradition, scholia and rhetorical commentaries, medieval punctuation practices and performance, figurative language and emotion, and argument visualization.
 She teaches courses in the history of rhetoric and in medieval literature.
 You can read more about her work here.